System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 benchmark tables.
 The `normal` size for GPUs with 24GB memory corresponds to the integer 29, and each step roughly halves or doubles the memory used.
 For GPUs with 6GB of memory one may thus use `./benchmarks/benchmarks.sh 27`.

+### Fine-grained benchmarks

+For further research, it may be useful to run more fine-grained benchmarks.
+The interested reader may inspect the `--help` output of `release/rates`, `benchmarks/generate.py` and `benchmarks/figures.py`.

 ### Increasing the precision